san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [generative ai](terms/generative-ai.md) — Family of models that produce new content—text, images, code—rather than only making predictions.
 - [guardrails](terms/guardrails.md) — Controls that constrain model behavior to comply with safety, legal, or brand requirements.
 - [hallucination](terms/hallucination.md) — When an AI model presents fabricated or unsupported information as fact.
+- [human handoff](terms/human-handoff.md) — Moment when an AI workflow transfers control to a human for review or action.
 - [model card](terms/model-card.md) — Standardized documentation describing a model’s purpose, data, performance, and limitations.
 - [model drift](terms/model-drift.md) — Gradual mismatch between model assumptions and real-world data that degrades performance over time.
 - [model governance](terms/model-governance.md) — Policies and processes that manage AI models across risk, compliance, and lifecycle decisions.